Stuart Forster discusses a memorable a series of moments with a camera that resulted in creating inspirational travel photography in Canada.

 Canada is a country that I love visiting for its landscapes, wildlife and people.
 I’ve been fortunate enough to capture some beautiful photographs while on the road.

-Disclosure: This post has been paid for by Destination Canada, which has not reviewed or approved the article.
+Disclosure: This post has been paid for by Destination Canada.

 Had anyone said to me a few years ago that I’d come within a matter of metres of a wild polar bear in its natural habitat, of course, I simply wouldn’t have believed them.
 That happened while I was staying at Seal River Heritage Lodge in Manitoba and, undoubtedly, counts among my favourite moments while photographing.